State & County FIPS Codes | Lookup by Address, City & ZIP

 FIPS Code Lookup by ZIP Code & City Tutorial

 Now you know the limitations of looking up FIPS Codes by ZIP Code and city.
-Even still, you may still need to know all the counties in a particular city or ZIP Code.
-Here is how:
+You may still need to know all the counties in a particular city or ZIP Code.
+Here's how:

 - Visit our Single Address Validation Demo.